One of the most frequently asked questions in my classes is:

 The twang sound helps you to think in sounds when singing, which makes it easier for the male voice in particular, Chest and head voice to connect.
 In addition, the twang sound is an indispensable tool to strengthen the vocal cords, to sing in the high register without pressure and to acquire belting (full, loud voice in the high register).

 The sound orientation for practising twang is the querulous baby that wants attention ("baby cry").
-As a prime example of a typical twang sound I work with beginners on the umlaut "ä".
+As a prime example of a typical twang sound I work with beginners on the umlaut "Ƥ".
 From the beginning, the pupils make sure to pull up the soft palate and not to pull the tongue back.
 When singing with the twang sound, it is important to automate this so that the pupils do not start to nasalise when singing.

-How is the sound produced?
-Physiologically, the twang sound is produced by a narrowing of the space between the epiglottis and the articular cartilages of the vocal cords: the epiglottis is tilted towards the articular cartilages.
+Physiologically, the twang sound is produced by a narrowing of the space between the epiglottis (epiglottis) and the cartilage of the vocal cords (arytenoid cartilage): the epiglottis is tilted towards the arytenoid cartilage.

 The narrowing is caused by contraction of the aryepiglottic fold (a sphincter muscle).
 This is part of the swallowing movement, during which the epiglottis tilts all the way back, closing the trachea.
 Pictured here: